jnozzi/cocoadev.com/SiteContent/General/AutomaticReleaseProperties.markdown

 Keep that feedback coming!
 I want to keep exploring this idea and looking for its limits.

 ----
 I'm all for exploring a concept, but at the end of the day I have to wonder why you don't just turn on garbage collection and be done with it?
 In a language like Objective-C where so much is done by convention rather than being enforced by the compiler, it's really helpful to stick with the convention unless there's a compelling reason for doing otherwise.
 It seems like you're adding significant complexity here to avoid a fairly small bit of work (setting properties to nil), or to avoid using the system that's designed to solve the very problem you're addressing, and more.
-The complexity comes from the fact that you have to understand what this [[ReleaseProperties]] thing does, you have to remember when you can and when you can't use it, and you have to explain it to anyone else that might ever look at your code. -CS
+The complexity comes from the fact that you have to understand what this General/ReleaseProperties thing does, you have to remember when you can and when you can't use it, and you have to explain it to anyone else that might ever look at your code. -CS

 ----

 I didn't mean that it would break simply because you didn't synthesize the mutator -- though that is, in fact, what I wrote.
 What I meant was that there are plenty of legitimate instances where the mutator does something more than simply change an ivar.
-You can't go back to simply releasing the ivar, because the existence of an ivar means absolutely nothing as to the retain/release relationship between <code>self</code> and the object at the other end of the ivar.
+You can't go back to simply releasing the ivar, because the existence of an ivar means absolutely nothing as to the retain/release relationship between     self and the object at the other end of the ivar.

-Quite frankly from a software engineering standpoint, your comfort with "support for common/standard patterns" is nowhere near sufficient to justify the danger ''your'' new pattern poses.
-Because somebody ''will'' subclass a class that uses your pattern, in a way that will break.
+Quite frankly from a software engineering standpoint, your comfort with "support for common/standard patterns" is nowhere near sufficient to justify the danger *your* new pattern poses.
+Because somebody *will* subclass a class that uses your pattern, in a way that will break.
 It might even be you. --K

 ----